Our local governing body

 - A link to the senior executive team of Ark

-Amie Barr (Teaching & Learning and Outcomes Link Governor) Since 2017 Amie has been Network Vice-Principal for Mathematics at Ark, leading a School Improvement Fund project across 12 schools in Hastings to improve the quality of teaching and learning of mathematics in Key Stags 2 and 3.
-Prior to this she was the Ark Network Lead in maths for a year.
+Amie is Head of Assessment at Ark.
+Prior to this Amie was Network Vice-Principal for Mathematics at Ark, leading a School Improvement Fund project across 12 schools in Hastings to improve the quality of teaching and learning of mathematics in Key Stages 2 and 3.
 Before joining Ark she worked in a variety of Maths related roles for Harris Academies as well as being a Maths Teacher and Head of Post-16 Maths at Lord Williams School in Thame.
 Amie has a first degree in Mathematics and Physics from the University of Bristol and a Post Graduate Certificate in Education from Oxford University.

 I have taught in a special needs school in Hastings for the last 15 years.
 As part of my role, I work closely with many mainstream schools across the county to ensure appropriate provision is required for children with behavioural difficulties or a diagnosed SEN. I have 3 children who all have been educated in Ark schools, primary and secondary.
 I have witnessed and been part of the change to an academy and understands the strengths and areas of development needed in his process.